datahub-project/datahub/metadata-ingestion/source_docs/data_lake.md

 Schemas for Parquet and Avro files are extracted as provided.

 Schemas for schemaless formats (CSV, TSV, JSON) are inferred.
-For CSV and TSV files, we consider the first 100 rows at most.
+For CSV and TSV files, we consider the first 100 rows by default, which can be controlled via the `max_rows` recipe parameter (see [below](#config-details))
 JSON file schemas are inferred on the basis of the entire file (given the difficulty in extracting only the first few objects of the file), which may impact performance.
 We are working on using iterator-based JSON parsers to avoid reading in the entire JSON object.

 :::caution